|Our cat, Buffy, inspecting the Piñon Christmas tree at|

 5100 Margo Drive.

 Those first three years of marriage were turbulent, more so than the usual early marriage adjustments.
 Our first Christmas in 1980 came right on the heels of losing our daughter a mere twenty-four hours after her full-term birth.
 I won’t go into the details of those troubling first years, but I will say that the past thirty-three years (I’m writing this blog in January 2013) have deadened the pain and the Lord has blessed us with five grown boys and a brand new daughter.
 In what are supposed to be the "honeymoon years" I was aware that Denise and I were dealing with the grief of loss much differently.
 We were in our mid-twenties with minimal life experience and our whole adulthood ahead of us.
 My grief was more for my wife’s loss.
 From my perspective Melissa was in heaven and we would see her again and that was sufficient for me.
-And although I understood Denise's grief had to be different for no other reason than she carried our daughter inside her for nine-plus months, I still exhibited youthful impatience with what I felt was protracted grief on her part.
+And although I understood Denise's grief had to be different if for no other reason than Melissa was a part of Denise's body and soul for nine months, I still exhibited youthful impatience with what I felt was protracted grief on her part.
 I suppose in those early years of marriage I used my fishing trips as a salve for my own pain, not so much from losing Melissa but more from being unable to fix what I thought was broken in my wife’s life.
+It was a typical perspective for a young male, but it failed to validate the immense pain my dear wife was enduring.
 Thanks goes to God for both of our perseverance through those early years of marriage.

 |Verity, Shawntel, and Denise enjoying the warm December sun at|